intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Crash

-Through OleView[^5], we were able to see the interface provided by Windows Search Manager.
+Through OleView[^5], we were able to see the interface provided by the Windows Search Manager.
 And we needed to hit vulnerable functions based on the methods of the interface.

 ![image](https://user-images.githubusercontent.com/11327974/77872142-1365ae80-7281-11ea-964f-ba0295ce0715.png)